3 cuts of meat, sizzling side dishes + epic mad-scientist experience

 How to Apply for a South African Retirement Visa

-Everything you need to know about applications for retired temporary and permanent residency in Mzansi
+Everything you need to know about applications for retired temporary and permanent residency in South Africa

 The retiring abroad landscape has changed dramatically since the financial collapse of 2008.
 The traditional destinations of Spain, Greece, Cyprus, and Portugal have all seen economic issues, and in some cases, the uncertainty around these countries’ banking industries and subsequent fiscal reforms have threatened expats’ savings.

-South Africa, on the other hand, continues to offer potential retirees the high quality lifestyle, value for money and climate that they’re looking for, and thus it comes as no surprise that there’s been an increase in the number of retirees settling in the rainbow nation.
+South Africa, on the other hand, continues to offer potential retirees the high-quality lifestyle, value for money and climate that they’re looking for, and thus it comes as no surprise that there’s been an increase in the number of retirees settling here.

-As Claus can attest to though, while the idea of living out your twilight years in Mzansi is certainly appealing, the emigration process can prove complicated and foreboding, especially in light of the 2014 immigration regulation changes.
+While the idea of living out your twilight years in South Africa is certainly appealing, the emigration process can prove complicated and foreboding, especially in light of the 2014 immigration regulation changes.

-To help any prospective retirees with some of the key questions and concerns around retired permits for South Africa, we have asked Integrate to provide answers to some of the most common retirement queries.
+To help any prospective retirees with some of the key questions and concerns around retired permits for South Africa, we have asked Black Pen to provide answers to some of the most common retirement queries.
 Remember though, if the information below isn’t enough to help you lodge your application individually, the immigration company is happy to aid you in the process (contact them directly with queries).

 FAQS ABOUT SOUTH AFRICAN RETIREMENT VISA APPLICATIONS